-Equipment used in the deep end of the pool to build upon basic egress principals, induce disorientation, and simulate real life emergency aircraft escape conditions.
+Equipment used in the deep end of the pool to build upon basic egress principles, induce disorientation, and simulate real-life emergency aircraft escape conditions.

-Equipment used to assist crew members or passengers with breathing as they escape a sinking helicopter.
-Training includes avoiding barotrauma injuries, effects of pressure on human body and equipment, EBD preflight inspection, clearing and breathing with EBD in the SWET or METS®.
+Equipment is used to assist crew members or passengers with breathing as they escape a sinking helicopter.
+Training includes avoiding barotrauma injuries, pressure effects on the human body and equipment, EBS preflight inspection, clearing, and breathing with EBS in the SWET or METS®.

-Procedures aircraft occupants should follow prior to impact and when ditching is imminent.
+Procedures aircraft occupants should follow before impact and when ditching is imminent.
 Training includes stowage of loose articles, life vest preparation, seat belt check, reaffirming exit, and brace positions.

 Equipment and procedures used to evacuate smoke and extinguish fires.
-Training includes selecting personal protective equipment, emergency communication, and use portable fire extinguishers on a live fire.
+Training includes selecting personal protective equipment, emergency communication, and using portable fire extinguishers on a live fire.

 Procedures for evacuating a helicopter while still in flight.
 Training includes identifying hazards of evacuating from a height and body positioning during free fall.

 Procedures for surviving the hazards associated with an open water environment.
-Training includes use of life vests, immersion suits, travel formations, life raft, and survival pattern to mitigate the effects of hypothermia.
+Training includes using life vests, immersion suits, travel formations, life rafts, and a survival pattern to mitigate the effects of hypothermia.

-Equipment use by survivors to signal nearby aircraft or boaters.
-Training includes use of live pyrotechnics in open water environment.
+Equipment used by survivors to signal nearby aircraft or boaters.
+Training includes the use of live pyrotechnics in an open-water environment.

 Equipment deployed by helicopters to rescue survivors from an open water environment.
-Training includes recognition of commonly used rescues devices, hazards, and procedures to follow while being rescued.
+Training includes recognition of commonly used rescue devices, hazards, and procedures to follow while being rescued.

 Procedures for in-flight emergencies at higher altitudes (above 25,000 feet).
-The training covers respiration, hypoxia, emergency breathing systems and oxygen delivery systems, gas expansion, gas bubble formation, and incidents of decompression.
+The training covers respiration, hypoxia, emergency breathing systems, oxygen delivery systems, gas expansion, gas bubble formation, and decompression incidents.